Ruddn3/mongoll/README.md

-# MongoDb Generic Repository heli11
+# MongoDb Generic Repository hel

 An example of generic repository implementation using the MongoDB C# Sharp 2.0 driver (async)